MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-create-a-wpf-desktop-application-connected-to-an-azure-mobile-service.md

      This calls the **UpdateCheckedTodoItem** method and removes the item from both the list and the database.

 ## Next Steps
- You’ve completed a fairly simplistic example of a WPF desktop application with an Azure backend.
+ You've completed a fairly simplistic example of a WPF desktop application with an Azure backend.
 Of course, a real application is likely to be much more complex, but the same basic concepts apply.
 See [WPF in the .NET Framework](https://msdn.microsoft.com/en-us/library/ms754130\(v=vs.100\).aspx).

  You can make the user interface more appealing by adding color, shapes, graphics, and even animations.
 See [Designing XAML in Visual Studio and Blend for Visual Studio](../designers/designing-xaml-in-visual-studio.md).